But that seems a bit extreme, doesn’t it?

 Don’t forget to incorporate perennials, ornamental grasses, and annuals into your privacy plantings for interest and variety.
 Choose your favorites.
 Container plants can work well, too, especially clustered on the deck or patio for another layer of privacy.

-5 Trees For An Outdoor Privacy Screen
+5 Best Trees for Privacy

-Trees are a great idea for the back of your natural privacy fence.
+Privacy trees are a great idea for the back of your natural privacy fence.
 Each of the following tree types are popular choices for our region, providing increased privacy as they mature:

 - Concolor fir has soft, bluish needles and holds up well to sun and wind exposure.
 Sniff when you walk past it for a pleasant, citrus-like scent.